rjshap/AutoSharesAPI/README.md

 ---
 description: >-
-  Details on AutoShares Suite of applications for online broker-dealers describing its components, features and more.
+  Details on AutoShares Suite of applications for describing its components, features and more.
 ---

 # What is AutoShares?

-AutoShares offers an all-in-one front to back office solution consiting of several components: web trader, mobile trading applications for iOS and Android, OMS with a middle and back office, and a suite of APIs.
+AutoShares offers an all-in-one front-to-to back office solution consissiting of several components: web trader, mobile trading applications for iOS and Android, OMS with a middle and back office, and a suite of APIs.
 Technology services are provided to fintech companies, app developers, RIAs, and broker-dealers.

 AutoShares can be used as a whole turn key trading suite, or certain components can be utilized separately such as: Single or multiple API endpoints, web trader, mobile applications, trading API or broker back office with OMS.